Eastnor Castle Grounds

 “We went there yesterday and had a brilliant day out.
 We were so surprised that we were allowed to take our dog everywhere including the castle which was wonderful.
 It was such a positive place with hardly any signs telling you not to do stuff and it was brilliant seeing the children on the trees without being told to stop.
 Would definitely recommend this to everyone.”

-Eastnor Castle is very proud to be a Dogs Welcome tourist attraction and one of the few stately homes where dogs are welcome into its grounds and house.
+Eastnor Castle is proud to be a dog friendly tourist attraction and one of the few historic houses where dogs are welcome to roam around the grounds and inside the castle.